 Did you know that German immigrants were the first to bring pretzels to the U.S?

 Tap into Frankenmuth’s cultural roots by becoming a German baker for a day.
 The pretzel-rolling experience at The Bavarian Inn Bakery offers a hands-on experience your family will never forget.
-This is an excellent activity for kids of all ages.
+This is an excellent activity for large private groups of visitors and is available per request.
 Be sure to have your camera ready for silly selfies and before and after shots!

 The pretzel-rolling experience is offered by advanced reservation.
 Call ahead to 1-800-BAVARIA to see if there's space available on the day of your visit!